Sherry Holmes: Framing the Trades in a New Way

 Image source: Unsplash

 Absolutely.
-Although the structure and tasks are similar, you can expect some variations in HVAC technician responsibilities, especially when seasons change.
+While the structure is similar, you can expect variations in HVAC technician requirements as seasons change.

-During the summer, HVAC technicians work almost exclusively with air conditioning maintenance.
+During the summer, technicians work almost exclusively with air conditioners and cooling systems.
 This involves cleaning units, replacing dirty filters, and checking airflow.
-No one wants to sleep in a scorching bedroom in the middle of July.
+No one wants to sleep in a sweltering bedroom in the middle of July because their air conditioning system is not up to the task.

-Are you looking to get started in HVAC?
-Be work-ready in 12 weeks with Skilled Trades College of Canada.
-Our HVAC pre-apprenticeship course prepares you for all HVAC technician responsibilities, from safety training to hands-on work with heating, ventilation, and air conditioning systems.
+Are you looking to get started in a rewarding HVAC career?
+Become job-ready in 12 weeks with Skilled Trades College of Canada.
+Our HVAC pre-apprenticeship program prepares you for all HVAC technician responsibilities with an 80:20 hands-on to classroom ratio.

 9,281+